How much does a polar bear weigh? Enough to break the ice.

 If you're worried about meeting lots of new people and having to introduce yourself to them, don't.
 We've got your back!

 - Welcome events

-If you've heard about something going on in your halls, at the SU or in town, why not ask your flatmates if they want to go with you?
-Don't feel embarrassed about going on your own, because if there is ever a time in your life when being a lone ranger and getting out there is totally fine, it's at university!
+If you've heard about something going on in your halls, at Hallam Union or in town, why not ask your flatmates if they want to go with you?
+Don't feel embarrassed about going on your own - if there is ever a time in your life when being a lone ranger and getting out there is totally fine, it's at uni!

 - Movie night

 Invite people over to your flat or arrange to meet in the common room for a movie or boxset marathon.
 This is the perfect way to get the conversation flowing, with the option to drop in and out when you please.
 Pizza is always a good incentive too!

 For one this lets your flatmates know that you're up and about so they might pop in and have a chat.
 Two - sharing tunes can be a great conversation starter, even if you don't have the same taste in music.

 If you can cook, invite people round for a meal or make food that you can share with your flatmates.
 Not the best cook?
 No worries, you could buy some cakes/sweets and eat them while discussing plans for going out later.

 TOP TIP: Making multiple cups of tea or hot drinks of choice is always a winner.
 Everyone loves a natter over a cuppa!